Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/CCP.png

 The Communication Control Panel provides selection and mode of the UHF radio in the aircraft.
 The panel is duplicated in both cockpits, and control over the radio is determined through pushing the COMM CMD Button in the respective seat; the button will illuminate green in the seat in priority.
-In the same fashion, the NAV CMD button dictates which seat has control of the TACAN settings; its button will also illuminate in the seat in command of the system.
+In the same fashion, the NAV CMD button dictates which seat has control of the TACAN settings; its button will also illuminate on the panel of the seat that has command (control) of the system.

 Beneath the COMM CMD button is the radio volume for the respective seat.
 Close to the NAV CMD button is the Squelch switch, which enables or disables receiver squelch.